datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 `Figshare <https://figshare.com/>`_,
 `owncloud <https://owncloud.org/>`_,
 `sciebo <https://sciebo.de/>`_,
 or many more.

-Services as the ones listed above need to be configured as a large file storage, and afterwards, shared datasets (e.g., via :term:`GitHub` or :term:`GitLab`) know where to obtain annexed file contents from, such that :command:`datalad get` works.
+In order to use them for file storage, services as the ones listed above need to be configured, and the contents published to them.
+Afterwards, published datasets (e.g., via :term:`GitHub` or :term:`GitLab`) know where to obtain annexed file contents from, such that :command:`datalad get` works.
 This tutorial showcases how this can be done, and shows the basics of how datasets can be shared via a third party infrastructure.

-From the perspective of you as someone who wants to share data, you will need to
+From your perspective as someone who wants to share data, you will need to

 - (potentially) install/setup the relevant *special-remote*